tmsnvk/news_index/readme.md

-### news_index || project-002a
+### news_index || project-002
 #### description
-+ a React front-end and Node/Express back-end application extended by Typescript that fetches and displays news items based on various country/category selection.
++ a React front-end and Node/Express back-end application extended with Typescript that fetches and displays news items based on various country/category selection.
 + the third-party API is served from [newsapi.org](https://newsapi.org/).
 + to run the application:
   + sign up for a key on the API's website.
   + copy the key to .env_sample.
   + rename .env_sample to .env, install the project dependencies and start the application.
   + OR visit the live heroku deployed version [here](https://newsindex.herokuapp.com/).

 #### used packages
 ```